erwan-rozet/pyxiscience-demo/README.md

 # Project Inspired by Pyxiscience

 This project is a partial reproduction of the Pyxiscience platform interface, with some graphical and functional liberties.
 It was developed as a personal project to familiarize myself with their tech stack and UX approach.

+> ⚠️ **Warning**
-**_Due to the very short development timeframe, only a few features are implemented, and the GraphQL API is just a learning POC._**
+> **_Due to the very short development timeframe, only a few very bascis features are implemented, and the GraphQL API is just a learning POC._**

 ## Goals